anpag/mAIrc-1/README.md

 # **Recursive GPT Implementation in C++**

-This project aims to implement a GPT-like architecture in C++ with a focus on recursive reasoning capabilities.
-The project is structured to ensure scalability and modularity for future expansion.
+This project implements a GPT-like architecture in C++ with a focus on recursive reasoning capabilities.
+The model integrates tokenization, embedding layers, and transformer blocks into a unified architecture, complete with logging and debugging support.

 ---

 ## **Project Structure**
-The project follows a modular directory structure for clean organization:
+The project follows a modular directory structure:
 ```
 project/
 ├── src/        # Source files